 Not Much Of A Hiker?
 Don’t Worry, Kaaterskill Falls Is A Breeze!

-The trail is not difficult, which is why it’s such a popular (and crowded) destination – besides the fact that there’s a waterfall…I mean really, who DOESN’T love a cool looking waterfall?!
-The hike is about 2 miles there and back (roughly an hour and a half hike).
+Lower Trailhead: The hike from the parking lot of the lower trailhead is about 2 miles there and back (roughly an hour and a half hike).
 The terrain is steep and rocky.
-But, overall, it’s not bad and the view is worth it!
+But, overall, it’s not bad and the views are worth it!
+In addition, the lower trailhead starts your hike with a beautiful look at the Bastion Falls.

-There are three areas where you can stop and view the falls (unless you choose to go off trail, which we wouldn’t suggest): The lower waterfall, the upper waterfall, and then the top of the waterfall.
+There are three areas where you can stop and view the falls (unless you choose to go off trail, which we wouldn’t suggest).
+These stops include the lower waterfall, upper waterfall, and top of the waterfalls.
 We hung out the longest at the second waterfall viewing point.
-You can’t help but relax and enjoy the view!
+You can’t help but relax and enjoy the view.

-Who would’ve known that there would be so many swimming holes in New York (we plan on visiting as many swimming holes in the Catskills as we can)!
+5. Bathing Suit: Who would’ve known that there would be so many swimming holes in New York!
 What could possibly get better than a waterfall, anyway?
 A lot of people swim at the upper waterfall area at Kaaterskill Falls.
 It’s a great place to splash some water on yourself and cool off after a long hike.